recruiterphp/recruiter/docs/retry-policies.rst

 TimeTable
 ==================

-Questa `RetryPolicy` permette di ritentare l'esecuzione di un job ad intervalli regolari dipendenti da quanto tempo é passato rispetto alla creazione del job.
+This `RetryPolicy` allows you to retry job execution at regular intervals depending on how much time has passed since the job was created.

-Ad esempio se volessimo ritentare il job
+For example, if we wanted to retry the job
-* ogni minuto per i primi 5 minuti di vita del job,
+* every minute for the first 5 minutes of the job's life,
-* ogni 5 minuti per la prima ora (cioé i successivi 55 minuti)
+* every 5 minutes for the first hour (i.e., the next 55 minutes)
-.. * ogni 5 minuti per i successivi 55 minuti
+.. * every 5 minutes for the next 55 minutes
-* ed ogni ora per le prime 24 ore (cioé le successive 23 ore)
+* and every hour for the first 24 hours (i.e., the next 23 hours)
-.. * ogni ora per le successive 23 ore
+.. * every hour for the next 23 hours

-Possiamo scrivere il seguente codice:
+We can write the following code:

 .. code-block:: php